MrDAndersen/agentic-ai-data-roadmap/README.md

 | ⏳ Not Started | CrewAI 101: Building Multi-Agent AI Systems|
 | ⏳ Not Started | Build a Simple ReAct Agent from Scratch    |

+## 🧭 Project Management & AI Integration

+As part of my learning journey, I'm exploring how AI and automation can enhance project management workflows.
+These experiments are inspired by PMI principles and designed to support the emerging PMI AI community.

+### 🔧 Agentic PM Workflows

+- 📝 Meeting Follow-Up Agent: Automates action item tracking and stakeholder reminders
+- 📊 Status Report Generator: Summarizes project updates using structured prompts
+- 📁 Project Setup Flow: Creates folders, templates, and kickoff materials via Copilot Studio

+These modules are built with Copilot Studio, Power Automate, and Graph API, and reflect my interest in transparent, auditable PM automation.

 ## 🗂 Repo Structure

 Each folder contains lab notes, annotated notebooks, and reflections.